Reduced word manipulation: patterns and enumeration: Abstract

 \section{Abstract}

 We develop the technique of reduced word manipulation to give a range of results concerning reduced words and permutations more generally.
 We prove a broad connection between pattern containment and reduced words, which specializes to our previous work for vexillary permutations.
 We also analyze general tilings of Elnitsky's polygon, and demonstrate that these are closely related to the patterns in a permutation.
 Building on previous work for commutation classes, we show that reduced word enumeration is monotonically increasing with respect to pattern containment.
 Finally, we give several applications of this work.
 We show that a permutation and a pattern have equally many reduced words if and only if they have the same length (equivalently, the same number of $21$-patterns), and that they have equally many commutation classes if and only if they have the same number of $321$-patterns.
-We also apply our techniques to enumeration problems of pattern avoidance, and give a bijection between $132$-avoiding permutations of a given length and partitions of that same size.\\
+We also apply our techniques to enumeration problems of pattern avoidance, and give a bijection between $132$-avoiding permutations of a given length and partitions of that same size, as well as refinements of this data and a connection to the Catalan numbers.\\

 \emph{Keywords:} reduced word, permutation, permutation pattern, commutation class, Coxeter group, enumeration, partition, dominant permutation, Catalan number